 I turned 40 in May, and I’m still trying to wrap my head around the fact that I’m in my 40s.
-So I asked some of the most inspirational travel bloggers I know to share their stories of 40-something travel to show myself and others that age has nothing to do with adventure.
+So I asked these inspirational travel bloggers to share their stories of 40-something travel to show myself and others that age has nothing to do with adventure!

 - Alyson, World Travel Family

 - Anne, TravelTheGlobe4Less

 - Mike, Mike’s Road Trip